cesbo/help/content/astra/quick-start/install/index.en.md

 systemctl start astra
 ```

 After start web-interface will be available on: http://server-address:8000.
-Default login and password: admin By the default, for web-interface and control Astra used port 8000, you may define any port:
+Default login and password: `admin`.

+Astra used port `8000` by the default, you may set any custom port:

 ```sh
 astra init 4000